-Beta Glucanase is a substance that hydrolyzes β-glucans.
+Beta Glucanase enzyme is a substance that hydrolyzes β-glucans.
 The most essential β-glucanases for brewing are those that help in breaking down the β-glucans present in the walls of the cell of barley’s endosperm. β-glucanase preparations are used to hydrolyze barley gums which come in handy in the brewing industry.
 They are produced by a Bacillus species.
 Some fungi also make fungal β-glucanases of the Aspergillus group.

 Beta glucanase enzyme is also used in enological practices during the aging process of wine, particularly when aged with the lees using micro-oxygenation.
 The Beta glucanase enzymes aids in the autolysis of the yeast cells to release polysaccharides and mannoproteins, which are believed to aid in the color and texture of the wine.